Ramsi Woodcock

 In this working paper, I make the novel proposal that the United States Postal Service should step in to address the problem of misinformation by charging postage for the delivery of large-volume electronic missives over the Internet.
 I argue that the USPS is empowered to charge postage for electronic missives—even those that the USPS does not itself deliver—under the “letterbox monopoly” conferred on the company by federal law.
 Charging postage to websites or social media accounts with large numbers of followers would restore some of the cost of entry into the news market and so put an end to the ruinous competition in news that is driving the current epidemic of misinformation.

-In Saving the News, in Media as a Governance Institution (Cambridge Univ.
-Press 2023) (forthcoming), I synthesize the ideas developed in The Fourth Estate’s Estate and Ruinous Competition in News, The Postal Internet, and the Three Laws of Techno-Legal Change to provide a comprehensive overview of the challenges facing the news industry and my proposed solutions.
+In Saving the News, in Media and Society After Technological Disruption (Kyle Langvardt et al. eds.
+Cambridge Univ.
+Press 2024), I synthesize the ideas developed in The Fourth Estate’s Estate and Ruinous Competition in News, The Postal Internet, and the Three Laws of Techno-Legal Change to provide a comprehensive overview of the challenges facing the news industry and my proposed solutions.

 Antimonopolism